Phrasal verbs con el verbo take

 take out | sacar dinero del banco, cajero, etc. | I ran out of cash, so I had to take out some money from the ATM. |

-Ejercicios de Phrasal verbs con take
+Ejercicios de Phrasal verbs con el verbo take

 Elige el significado de los phrasal verbs con el verbo take subrayados.